 - Parents are not the enemy.
 There may be seasons when it feels that way, but they aren’t.
 Look for a few advocates, empower them, and develop a meaningful partnership with parents in the ministry.
 When students graduate, they’ll leave you but they won’t leave their family (hopefully!).
 Investing in parents is a wise long-term decision that benefits your students.

 Thank you, Mike, for taking time to answer these questions.
-In coming weeks I will post our ninth edition of “Welcome to Student Ministry” which will be an interview with a youth pastor from Indiana!
+In coming weeks I will post our ninth edition of “Welcome to Student Ministry” which will be an interview with a youth pastor from Tennessee!